MaxJackson13/Python-Simple-HTTP-C2-Server/README.md

 We can see the process was launched with the commandline `python3 server.py -s 192.168.155.129` from the `/home/kali/` directory.

-That's nice but I want to see what the attacker has done since they've compromised the box.
+That's nice but I want to see what the attacker has done since they've compromised the box or catch them in the act.
 I know that the `server.py` process is spawning a subprocess to execute the command supplied in the cookie using `subprocess.Popen` so I wonder if I can catch this process before it exits.
 I could try

 `watch -n 1 'ps -eo cmd --forest | grep -i python -A5 -B5'`